2021 Scholarship Program Accepting Applications

 The recipients of the scholarships will be required to complete an award acceptance form and either participate in or send a video acknowledgment for an upcoming special event hosted by the Histiocytosis Association.
 Additional details will be provided to the scholarship recipients.

 Confirmation of application will be provided by email upon receipt of both parts of the application.
 Applications will be reviewed by a committee of individuals with an educational background chosen by the Histiocytosis Association and scored through a blind and non-bias review grading process.
-Applicants will be notified of the decision in early June.
-Applicants will be notified of the decision approximately 4 weeks after the application deadline via email.
+Applicants will be notified of the decision in early July.
+Applicants will be notified of the decision approximately 4-6 weeks after the application deadline via email and no later than the end of July.
 The scholarship recipients will be chosen based primarily on the answers provided in the essays of the application in relation to how it complements the mission of the Histiocytosis Association.

-Scholarship recipients must maintain a 3.0 GPA and complete the agreed-upon awareness or fundraising event as outlined in the scholarship acceptance agreement.
+Scholarship recipients must maintain a 3.0 GPA and complete the agreed-upon awareness activity as outlined in the scholarship acceptance agreement.
 A mid-semester check-in will be scheduled in the Fall semester to help ensure the best possible outcome for the students and address any potential concerns with meeting requirements at that time.
+Additional information will be provided to the selected scholarship recipients.

-If an awardee is unable to fulfill the requirements of the Fall semester, they may contact email@example.com for details regarding how they can appeal or make additional arrangements to fulfill the requirement.
+If an awardee is unable to fulfill the requirements of the Fall semester, they may contact email@example.com for details regarding how they can appeal or make additional arrangements to fulfill the requirement in order to receive the Spring funding.
+The Histiocytosis Association will work with students to achieve the greatest success through the scholarship program.

 Current paid employees of the Histiocytosis Association and their families are not eligible.
 The Histiocytosis Association is not responsible for funds once disbursed to a college/university/institution.